Vocova

 best-offree-toolstranscription-toolssubtitles

-Last verified 2026-04-27.
-Competitor plan limits cited from each provider's pricing or help page on that date — see "Sources and further reading" at the end.
-AI transcription products change plans frequently, so check the source links before relying on any specific number.
+Free-plan limits below were checked against each provider's own pricing or help page in June 2026 — see "Sources and further reading" at the end.
+AI transcription products change their plans frequently, so confirm the source links before relying on any specific number.

-• Best free option for technical users: OpenAI Whisper, if you are comfortable running a local command-line workflow.
+• Full local control / privacy: OpenAI Whisper, if you are comfortable with a command-line workflow.

 Quick comparison

-OpenAI WhisperLocal transcription with full controlNo service limit, but you provide hardware and setupMultilingual, strongest on well-supported languagesNoTXT, SRT, VTT, JSON through local toolingNone, unless you use a hosted wrapper
+OpenAI WhisperLocal transcription with full controlNo service limit, but you provide the hardware and setup~99 languages, strongest on well-resourcedNoTXT, SRT, VTT, TSV, JSON (local CLI)None, unless you use a hosted wrapper

 Free plan details: